Jensbeltman/masterRepo/GE Description.md

 - **VisiblePoints **: Number of point visible from all the selected OCs when rendered from a top view.

-- **VisibleInliers** : Number of VisiblePoints point that has and inlier in the point cloud.
+- **VisibleInliers** : Number of VisiblePoints point that has an inlier in the point cloud(the one captured by scape).

 - **UniqueVisibleInliers**: Number Visible Inliers that does not share indexes in the Point Cloud.
-Only  if more than two OCs are colliding  is .
+If an OC is in collision with with multiple other the one with with most shared inliers are used.

-- **PointCloudPoints**: Number of points in the pointcloud(the one captured by scape).
+- **PointCloudPoints**: Number of points in the point cloud.

 - **CollisionDepth:** The maximum penetration depth for a OC in a given hypothesis.

-- **OCScore**: Score for a given OC, in the scape dataset this is given.
+- **OCScore**: The ones given by scape.

 - **PenalizedVisibleInliers**:
   $$